Maximum likelihood thresholds via graph rigidity: Introduction

 \end{thm} We will see presently that both of these estimates are unsatisfactory: computing clique number and treewidth are NP-hard problems and both inequalities are extremely weak.
 As a running example to compare inequalties, we will use the complete bipartite graph $K_{m,m}$.
 Theorem \ref{thm: buhl} implies that

-In a landmark paper that introduced maximum-likelihood geometry, Uhler \cite{uhler2012geometry} used tools from algebraic geometry to bound the MLT. \begin{defn} Let $G$ be a graph with $n$ vertices and $m$ edges.
+In a landmark paper that studied the (semi-) algebraic geometry of Gaussian maximum likelihood estimation, Uhler \cite{uhler2012geometry} used tools from algebraic geometry to bound the MLT. \begin{defn} Let $G$ be a graph with $n$ vertices and $m$ edges.
 Let $\mathcal{S}^{d+1}$ be the set of symmetric matrices of rank $d+1$.
-The \emph{generic completion rank of $G$}, denoted $\gcr(G)$, is the smallest $d+1$ so that the orthogonal projection of $\mathcal{S}^{d+1}$ onto the diagonal entries and the entries corresponding to the edges of $G$ is $(m + n)$-dimensional. \end{defn} \begin{thm}[\cite{uhler2012geometry}] Let $G$ be a graph.
+The \emph{generic completion rank of $G$} \footnote{The term ``generic completion rank'' is due to Blekherman and Sinn \cite{blekherman2019maximum}.} , denoted $\gcr(G)$, is the smallest $d+1$ so that the orthogonal projection of $\mathcal{S}^{d+1}$ onto the diagonal entries and the entries corresponding to the edges of $G$ is $(m + n)$-dimensional. \end{defn} \begin{thm}[\cite{uhler2012geometry}] Let $G$ be a graph.
 Then $\mlt(G)\le \gcr(G)$. \end{thm} Uhler formulated the generic completion rank in terms of a certain elimination ideal being empty, but one can compute $\gcr(G)$ with a randomized algorithm and linear algebra (see \cite{gross2018maximum}).
 The upper bound from Theorem~\ref{thm: uhler gcr mlt} is very much tighter than the one from Theorem~\ref{thm: buhl}.
 It can also be used to extract other combinatorial bounds on the MLT, for example the presence of a $k$-core (the maximum induced subgraph of minimum degree $k$).
 Via~\cite[Corollary~4.5]{BBS-typical}, Uhler's bound implies that if $k$ is the minimum integer such that the $k$-core of $G$ is empty, then $\mlt(G) \le k-1$.

 In our running example, we have

 (see Theorem \ref{thm: blekherman Kmn} below for the GCR of $K_{m,m}$).
 Thus, on our running example, Uhler's bound is better than Buhl's \emph{and} it is much easier to compute.